SLAM-Lab/SANA-FE/README.md

 Simulating Advanced Neuromorphic Architectures for Fast Exploration (SANA-FE)

-A framework to model energy and performance of neuromorphic hardware.
+A framework for modeling the energy usage and performance of different neuromorphic hardware.

 # Citation